-- (2) In the case referred to in the preceding paragraph, for the Humanities Program, the Economics Program, the Management Sciences Program, and the Educational Studies Program, the examination of a study outcome on a specific theme may substitute for the screening of a master s thesis. - Article 21.
-Notwithstanding the provisions of the preceding article, a student in the Hiroshima University Graduate School Leader Education Program prescribed in Article 25-3, Paragraph 1 of the Graduate School Regulations may complete his/her program by passing the following examination and review in lieu of passing the screening of a master s thesis and the final examination: - [1] an examination of advanced-level specialized knowledge and capabilities in the major field of study, and of fundamental knowledge that is in fields related to the major field of study and should be acquired or cultivated during the master s program; and - [2] review of the abilities that are necessary for independently doctoral dissertation and should be acquired during the master s program.
+- Article 21.
+Notwithstanding the provisions of the preceding article, a student in the Hiroshima University Graduate School Leader Education Program prescribed in Article 25-3, Paragraph 1 of the Graduate School Regulations may complete his/her program by passing the following examination and review in lieu of passing the screening of a master's thesis and the final examination: - [1] an examination of advanced-level specialized knowledge and capabilities in the major field of study, and of fundamental knowledge that is in fields related to the major field of study and should be acquired or cultivated during the master's program; and - [2] review of the abilities that are necessary for independently executing research related to the student's doctoral dissertation and should be acquired during the master's program.